The Media Barely Covered One of the Worst Storms to Hit U.S. Soil

 Saipan Mayor David M. Apatang echoed some of San Nicolas’s sentiments.
 “National media coverage is not too high on the priority list of the people that live in the Mariana Islands after a devastating typhoon,” he said in a statement.
 “Although it is still necessary to have the exposure, the immediate need is assistance to help everyone get back on their feet again.”
 Unfortunately, he noted, the lack of coverage meant the family members of people in Saipan and Tinian living elsewhere had to rely heavily on social media to fill in the gaps.

 Many people with ties to the CNMI living in the continental U.S. have turned to their local media outlets for help.
 “Everyone!
 Let’s call our local radio stations and see if they’ll help us spread awareness about what’s happening back home,” a Boise-based woman from Saipan named Shella Johnson wrote in one Yutu-recovery Facebook group with more than 1,000 members.
 Some attempts to garner attention were successful, with a smattering of local pieces publicizing relief efforts in the area.
-But Johnson said she contacted five Christian or news radio stations, most of them based out of Idaho, to try to promote donation drives in the area.
-As of Tuesday, she’d only heard back from one outlet.
+But Johnson said she contacted five Christian or news radio stations, most of them based out of Idaho, to try to promote donation drives in the area, and as of Tuesday had heard back from only one outlet.

 Johnson’s story appears to be part of a broader pattern.
-We spoke with eight Yutu relief volunteers on the continental U.S., most of them based in or around Pacific Islander enclaves in California, Idaho, and Oregon.
+We spoke with eight Yutu relief volunteers in the continental U.S., most of them based in or around Pacific Islander enclaves in California, Idaho, and Oregon.
 Each reported failing to get local news coverage.
-Manny Tenorio, a Saipan native in Salem, emailed a TV station in Portland saying that Yutu survivors needed urgent supplies like water, non-perishable food, and blankets.
+Manny Tenorio, a Saipan native in Salem, Oregon, emailed a TV station in Portland saying that Yutu survivors needed urgent supplies such as water, nonperishable food, and blankets.
 Tenorio received a response, but didn’t hear back after an initial exchange.
-Virtually every other advocate we spoke to who contacted their local news station told us they were met with crickets, despite sending several emails and emphasizing the gravity of the disaster.
+Virtually every other advocate we spoke with who contacted their local news station told us they were met with crickets, despite sending several emails and emphasizing the gravity of the disaster.
 We reached out to all 12 outlets and received responses from three journalists, including one who said the issue was beyond the scope of her responsibilities and another who explained that his newspaper doesn’t cover “pop-up charities” that aren’t registered as official nonprofits.

 Reflecting on the paucity of media attention, many advocates expressed anger and disillusionment, feelings exacerbated by news updates about ongoing struggles in the CNMI.
-Survivors of natural disasters often go on to face economic havoc, the spread of disease, and political dysfunction.
-Poorer communities—especially in the Asia-Pacific region—are especially vulnerable to natural disasters: Yutu went on to kill at least 25 people in the Philippines, where 127 people died as a result of Typhoon Mangkhut only weeks earlier.
+Many survivors of natural disasters go on to face economic havoc, the spread of disease, and political dysfunction.
+Poorer communities—especially in the Asia-Pacific region—are especially vulnerable to natural disasters: Yutu went on to kill at least 25 people in the Philippines, where 127 people had died as a result of Typhoon Mangkhut only weeks earlier.
 In addition, the Pacific islands are increasingly threatened by rising sea levels, warming ocean temperatures, and other climate-related changes.

 For some in the Marianas, things only got more dire after Yutu.
 Elena Relox, a 49-year-old Saipan resident originally from the Philippines, lost her apartment and everything inside of it to the same fire Van Gils witnessed.
 “It’s all gone,” Relox kept repeating in a phone conversation the following day.
 “Everything is gone.”
 When we spoke, Relox had just found temporary shelter at a hotel.
 All of her loved ones on Saipan—including her son, who was helping to lead recovery efforts on top of dealing with the loss of his home—were in triage mode.
 She struggled, however, when reminiscing about her destroyed photos, namely those of her now-adult children from when they were young.
 That her daughter is 3,700 miles away attending college in Honolulu made this new void even more painful.

 The Pacific Ocean is just one of the many chasms between the continental U.S. and its territories in the Marianas; there are cultural, political, and economic rifts, too.
-Many people from the area move to the mainland “for college and then they have to figure out when are they are going to come back, and what does it mean to come back,” said Sophia Perez, a 25-year-old Chamorro who grew up in the San Francisco Bay Area but now lives on Saipan.
+Many people from the area move to the mainland “for college and then they have to figure out when are they are going to come back, and what does it mean to come back,” says Sophia Perez, a 25-year-old Chamorro who grew up in the San Francisco Bay Area but now lives on Saipan.
 The Chamorro diaspora throughout the continental U.S. and beyond is significant, partly because of the educational and professional opportunities available off-island, but also because of the territories’ famously high rates of U.S. military service.

 Geography may be the simplest explanation for why even epic disasters like Yutu get overlooked.
 Essentially, the islands are so far away from the rest of the U.S., and so small, that they’re easy to forget.
 Even the language sometimes used to talk about these territories subtly frames them as unimportant.
 Tiara R. Na’puti, a Chamorro who is an assistant professor of communication at the University of Colorado at Boulder, said she doesn’t like using the term mainland, for example.
 “Mainland doesn’t make you think of these seemingly faraway, disparate islands where some people live, and that lack of attention really has devastating impacts,” Na’puti said.
 Mainland, she added, frames the continental U.S. as the center of discourse and everything else—particularly island territories—as peripheral.
 Which is to say that language matters because it helps translate hierarchies of geography into hierarchies of attention.
 Notably, some stories about Yutu don’t even mention that the CNMI is part of the U.S.